 Recognizing and handling errors is essential for any reliable data streaming pipeline.
 This blog post explores best practices for implementing error handling using a Dead Letter Queue in Apache Kafka infrastructure.
 The options include a custom implementation, Kafka Streams, Kafka Connect, the Spring framework, and the Parallel Consumer.
-Real-world case studies show how Uber, CrowdStrike, and Santander Bank build reliable real-time error handling at an extreme scale.
+Real-world case studies show how Uber, CrowdStrike, Santander Bank, and Robinhood build reliable real-time error handling at an extreme scale.

 Comparing JMS-based message queue (MQ) infrastructures and Apache Kafka-based data streaming is a widespread topic.
 Unfortunately, the battle is an apple-to-orange comparison that often includes misinformation and FUD from vendors.
 This blog post explores the differences, trade-offs, and architectures of JMS message brokers and Kafka deployments.
 Learn how to choose between JMS brokers like IBM MQ or RabbitMQ and open-source Kafka or serverless cloud services like Confluent Cloud.